miku/fuzzycat/README.md

 1. key extraction for each document (choose algorithm)
 2. sorting by keys (via [GNU sort](https://www.gnu.org/software/coreutils/manual/html_node/sort-invocation.html))
 3. group by key and write out ([itertools.groupby](https://docs.python.org/3/library/itertools.html#itertools.groupby))

+Note: For long running processes, this all-or-nothing approach is impractical;
+e.g. running clustering on the joint references and fatcat dataset (2B records) takes 24h+.

+Ideas:

+* [ ] make (sorted) key extraction a fast standalone thing

+> `cat data.jsonl | fuzzycat-key --algo X > data.key.tsv`

+Where `data.key` group (id, key, blob) or the like.
+Make this line speed (maybe w/ rust).
+Need to carry the blob, as we do not want to restrict options.

 ## Verification